ptycho/ptypy/doc/rst/concept.rst

-We need to fill the object storag ``S00`` with an object transmission.
+At last we fill the object Storage ``S00`` with a complex transmission.
 Again there is a convenience transmission function in the resources

 ::